aerojs/aero-aerospike/README.md

 })
 ```

-Does not delete existing properties.
+Does not delete existing properties if the record already exists.
 Only updates the `name` property.

 ## remove
 ```js